pulp-platform/style-guidelines/README.md

     end
 endmodule
 ```
-- The exception to the former rule can be the begin of an `always` block where the `begin` can be placed on a new line, for example:
+- The exception to the former rule can be the begin of an `always` block where the `begin` can be placed on a new line, for example (K&R):
 ```verilog
 module A (
     input logic flush_i